mkasulecoder/mkasulecoder/README.md

 <code>Java-Spring | Javascript - React.Js & NextJs | Python-Django | AWS | NoSQL MongoDB | SQL - Postgres | PowerBI | Scikit-Learn | Pandas | Numpy</code>
 # 👋 Hello, World!
 I'm [Your Name]

-## 🚀 Full-Stack Developer & Data Scientist Extraordinaire
+## 🚀 Software Engineer & Data Scientist Extraordinaire

-I'm a code-wielding, data-wrangling wizard with over 7 years of experience in making computers do my bidding.
-I speak fluent Python, Java, and SQL, and I'm pretty sure I can convince a toaster to run a neural network if given enough time and coffee.
+I'm a Software and Machine Learning Engineer based in Washington D.C., specializing in user-friendly frontend UIs and robust backend systems while integrating Machine Learning models into applications.
+With over 7 years of experience, I have made significant impacts across various agencies, consulted for startups, and collaborated with talented teams to develop digital products in sectors like Material Science, E-commerce, Real Estate, Healthcare, Finance, and Insurance.
+Let's collaborate to drive innovation and create impactful solutions for your business challenges.

 ### 💻 What I Do